Skip to main content

 Clinical trials have consistently shown that menopausal hormone therapy can decrease abdominal fat, improve insulin sensitivity, and lower the risk of developing diabetes.

 The table below summarizes the findings from several major randomized controlled trials (RCTs) on the effects of MHT on the components of metabolic syndrome.
-These studies provide strong evidence for the of hormonal optimization in postmenopausal women.
+These studies provide strong evidence for the metabolic benefits of hormonal optimization in postmenopausal women.

 Trial Hormone Therapy Effect on Adiposity Effect on Lipids Effect on Glucose Homeostasis